Legislative Priorities

 Education

-• Support state funding to elevate the teaching profession, providing for additional teacher and staff compensation and continue the current defined benefit pension program for the
+• Support state funding to elevate the teaching profession, providing for additional teacher and staff compensation and continue the current defined benefit pension program for the Teacher Retirement System members to address the need for recruitment and retention of high-quality teachers.

 • Encourage the Texas Legislature to continue to reduce state assessments by eliminating those not required by federal law, reducing testing time, and prohibiting standardized tests from serving as the primary indicator of student and school performance.